Selecting a Concrete Look

 What You Should Know About Sealants and Contractors

-The challenges you face as a homeowner are knowing when you should reseal your decorative surface, and who should do it.
-This may not be as straightforward at it seems.
-I know a lot of contractors who steer clear of resealing someone else’s work, because there is just too much risk of failure.
+The challenges you face as a homeowner are knowing when you should reseal your decorative concrete floors, and who should do it.
+This may not be as straightforward as it seems.
+We know a lot of contractors who steer clear of resealing someone else’s work because there is just too much risk of failure.
 There are many sealants on the market today that are not compatible with each other, leading to the risk of bond failure.

-Precautions must be taken before sealing your surface, such as sealing a test area first.
+Precautions must be taken before sealing your concrete floors, such as sealing a test area first.
 However, even if that test area works, it does not assure the new sealant will bond or react over time with the existing surface.
 Your best option is to reseal with the same sealant brand.
 Consequently, you should ask any prospective contractor if he maintains his own product prior to hiring him.
-I also suggest getting the manufacturer name, number and local supplier and storing it in a safe place in case the contractor goes out of business.
+We also suggest getting the manufacturer name, number, and local supplier.
+We also recommend storing the sealant in a safe place in case the contractor goes out of business.

 Not all Sealants are Created Equal

-If homeowners plan to reseal the surface themselves, I advise getting product from local specialty stores that service the industry rather than a hardware store.
-There is a big difference between commercial grade sealants and those you can pick up at the hardware store.
-You should also know what type of sealant is being applied to your surface up front.
+If homeowners plan to reseal the surface themselves, we advise getting products from local specialty stores that service the concrete coating industry rather than a hardware store.
+There is a big difference between commercial-grade concrete sealers and those you can pick up at the hardware store.
+You should also know what type of sealant is being applied to your surface upfront.
 A good contractor will ask the customer their preference in sheen and should have an understanding of traffic and use of the surface.

-There are two types of sealants: water based and solvent based.
+There are two types of sealants: water-based and solvent-based.
 Solvent-based sealants are much stronger and more durable.
 They range in durability based on their composition and the percentage of solids in the sealant.
 For instance, sealant can be a solvent-based acrylic mixture or a solvent-based polyurethane mixture.
-The Polyurethane sealants tend to be more durable, shiny and stain-resistant than solvent acrylic sealants.
+The polyurethane sealants tend to be more durable, shiny, and stain-resistant than solvent-based acrylic sealants.

 Pay attention to the percentage of solids in the sealant.
 The higher the solids content, the more durable the sealant.
 For example, a sealant with a 65% solids content will give you more protection than a sealant with a 25% solids content.

-The sealant I recommend to my customers varies based on:
+The sealant we recommend to our customers varies based on:

 - Preferred sheen

-- Use of the surface (driveway, patio, business, etc.), and
+- Use of the surface (driveway, patio, business, etc.)

 - Maintenance required